 In certain provinces, ESA owners are also protected against discrimination when looking for rented accommodation.

 Travel Laws: The Canadian Transportation Agency

-Thanks to the Canadian Transportation Agency, all Canadians are to enjoy the same access to travel.
+Thanks to the Canadian Transportation Agency, all Canadians are able to enjoy the same access to travel.
 This includes people with a disability who wish to travel with ESAs.

 Aircraft Accessibility for Persons with Disabilities